-My dad is turning 91 this year.
-He has lived far past what he ever thought possible.
-As I was having father's day brunch this year and as we are approaching his birthday in the fall, I am now experiencing these celebrations with the wistful thought that they might be for the last time.
-Each event is a chance to contemplate his legacy, his influence on me and the character traits he has that live on through me for both the good and the bad.
+My dad not make it to father's day this year.
+He lived far past what he ever thought possible, almost to 93.
+The last father's day, the last birthday, the last Christmas.
+I experienced these dates as they passed with the wistful thought that they will never occur again.
+They are gone.
+Each event was a chance to contemplate his legacy, his influence on me and the character traits he had that live on through me for both the good and the bad.
+I missed most of it at the time

 Some of my dad's traits I've embraced and others I still resist.